na-stewart/ULibSync/README.md

 All ULibSync's functions are kept in the table "ULibSync" to prevent conflicts.

+Keep in mind that player specific data is synced when they join unless you execute a command to retreive the data yourself.
+Repeatedly pinging the database for changes isn't optimal and didn't seem necessary.

+Data that is classified as ULibSync data (ex: ULibSyncBanData) is contained on the database.

+Data that is classified as ULib data (ex: ULibPlayerBan) is contained locally.

 ### Commands

+All of these commands don't need to be executed very often.

+Only use the sync commands when local data has not been synced onto the database yet.
+All changes made to ULib data via ULX are automatically synced.

+Never use the get commands unless you disabled syncing on events (ex: on join) in the config.
+The only exception to this rule is the `!getgroups` command since syncing groups on server initialization is disabled by default.

 `!syncbans`: Syncs bans to the ULibSync database.